Farmhouse Mortgage

 First things first, getting a mortgage on a property with agricultural restrictions is possible, but let me tell you, it’s not as easy as picking up a pint of milk from the corner shop.
 The choice of lenders is often as slim as a supermodel’s waistline, so you’ll need to do your homework.
 There are some serious hurdles to overcome:

-- Choosing the wrong type of mortgage: Failing to select the appropriate mortgage type (e.g., residential, agricultural, or commercial) based on how the land will be used can lead to application rejections.
+• Choosing the wrong type of mortgage: Failure to select the appropriate mortgage type (e.g., residential, agricultural, or commercial) based on how the land will be used can result in application rejections.

-- Lack of patience: Large acreage mortgage applications often take longer to process due to manual underwriting.
+• Lack of patience: Due to manual underwriting, large acreage mortgage applications often take longer to process.
 Applicants may become frustrated with the extended timeline.

 By being aware of these common pitfalls and working with experienced professionals, applicants can improve their chances of securing a farmhouse mortgage for a large acreage property.